 Open to all humans with an interior sexual anatomy who would enjoy taking back their total authority and seeing their own glorious bodies on their own terms.

 This class is taught by Pamela Samuelson and the amazing members of the Feminist Health Alliance.

 *No one turned away for lack of $

-*A healthy percentage of all proceeds will go toward building the Feminist Health Alliance database
+*A healthy percentage of all proceeds supports the work of the Feminist Health Alliance

-*Register through the Eventbrite link, or send donation of choice to Pamela-Samuelson on Venmo ⚡️
+*Register by sending donation of choice to Pamela-Samuelson on Venmo ⚡️